 Another way in which the iPhone fails us is in its ability to use “multis.”
 We're talking about two distinct issues here, so let's separate them out for a second.

 On an Android, you can have multiple user profiles.
 This means that two people can use the same phone, each with their own passcode and set of apps and a list of contacts.
 Okay, that might not be the most common of situations, but that multi-user profile is useful in a couple of ways.
 First, if you consistently hand your phone off to a child (a kid profile without the ability to open your email or shop on Amazon, yes please!).
 Second, if you use your phone for business and pleasure (negating the ability to accidentally drunk text your boss).
 The iPhone does NOT have this ability.

 Secondly, there's the issue of multi-window use.
-Ever since Android 6.0 we've had the ability to run two apps simultaneously in a split screen view.
+Ever since Android 6.0, we could run two apps simultaneously in a split screen view.
 Again, an iPhone can't do that.
-Perhaps you're comparing two different restaurants, perhaps you're navigating on a map whilst reading written directions, maybe you're looking at an email whilst still trying to finish that Angry Birds level, split screening is a must for the multi-tasker.
+Perhaps you're comparing two different restaurants, maybe you're navigating on a map while reading written directions, maybe you're looking at an email while still trying to finish that Angry Birds level, split screening is a must for the multi-tasker.

 Notification Bars and Settings

 Notifications are maybe something that you don't consider since they're such an integral part of daily life these days.
 But switch between an Android and an iPhone and you certainly will start to think about those notifications.
 Why?
 Because Android handles notifications in a far more efficient and logical (not to mention convenient) way.